ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 **Command options**:
 <dl>
 <dt><code>-c, --cluster <em>CLUSTER</em></code></dt>
-<dd>The name or ID of the cluster.
-This value is required.</dd>
+<dd>Required: The name or ID of the cluster.</dd>

 <dt><code>--admin</code></dt>
-<dd>Download the TLS certificates and permission files for the Super User role.
+<dd>Optional: Download the TLS certificates and permission files for the Super User role.
 You can use the certs to automate tasks in a cluster without having to reauthenticate.
-The files are downloaded to `<user_home_directory>/.bluemix/plugins/kubernetes-service/clusters/<cluster_name>-admin`.
-This value is optional.</dd>
+The files are downloaded to `<user_home_directory>/.bluemix/plugins/kubernetes-service/clusters/<cluster_name>-admin`.</dd>

 <dt><code>--network</code></dt>
-<dd>Download the Calico configuration file, TLS certificates, and permission files that are required to run <code>calicoctl</code> commands in your cluster.
-This value is optional. **Note**: This option cannot be used in conjunction with the <code>--yaml</code> option.</dd>
+<dd>Optional: Download the Calico configuration file, TLS certificates, and permission files that are required to run <code>calicoctl</code> commands in your cluster. **Note**: This option cannot be used in conjunction with the <code>--yaml</code> option.</dd>

 <dt><code>--skip-rbac</code></dt>
 <dd>Skip adding user Kubernetes RBAC roles based on the {{site.data.keyword.cloud_notm}} IAM service access roles to the cluster configuration.
 Include this option only if you [manage your own Kubernetes RBAC roles](/docs/openshift?topic=openshift-users#rbac).
 If you use [{{site.data.keyword.cloud_notm}} IAM service access roles](/docs/openshift?topic=openshift-access_reference#service) to manage all your RBAC users, do not include this option.</dd>

 <dt><code>-q</code></dt>
-<dd>Do not show the message of the day or update reminders.
-This value is optional.</dd>
+<dd>Optional: Do not show the message of the day or update reminders.</dd>

 <dt><code>--yaml</code></dt>
-<dd>Prints the command output in YAML format.
-This value is optional.</dd>
+<dd>Optional: Prints the command output in YAML format.</dd>
 </dl>

 **Example**: